 Does Council Tax entirely fund waste and recycling collections and all your other services?

-No, in 2020/21 only 37% of our £18m budget income (excluding benefit payments) will come from your Council Tax.
+No it doesn't.
+In 2020/21 only 37% of the District Council's £18m budget income (excluding benefit payments) will come from your Council Tax.
 Income from fees and charges generates 42% of the budget.
 The remainder comes from Council Tax, Business Rates (15%) and Government Grants (6%).

 Why do you have to keep making savings?